Scientific: Cereus repandus (Synonyms: Cereus peruvianus, Lophocereus schottii)

 Foliage/Texture: Stems sometimes segmented, dull to light green, ribs mostly 12, mostly spineless to very short spines; coarse texture.

-Flowers & Fruits: Flowers large and white to 6-inches across borne on a elongated tube, somewhat fragrant, tube short often ridged, stigma often exerted before flower opens, flowers at night; fruits, globose, red when ripe and rounded like a small apple with a white pulp to 2.5 inches in diameter.
+Flowers & Fruits: Numerous nocturnal flowers are large to 6-inches across, petals white with dull reddish sepals, somewhat fragrant, stigma often exerted before petals open, flowers borne on an elongated stalk, occassionally short and ridged; fruits, globose, red when ripe and rounded like a "small apple" (thus the plant's common name) with a white pulp to 2.5 inches in diameter.

-Seasonal Color: Spectacular flower display in late spring, sometimes will flower during early fall.
+Seasonal Color: Spectacular flower display in late spring (typically May in Phoenix).
+Also, sometimes will flower again during late summer or early fall at the end of the summer monsoon season.

 Temperature: Tolerant to 20oF.